Apache HTTP Server Version 2.4

 The support for FTP over TLS allows you to run FTP connections securely through TLS encryption and certificate authentication support.
 Apache mod_ftp supports RFC-compliant TLS support through Apache's own mod_ssl.

-As the FTP protocol was developed long before security through encryption became an important consideration, it was originally designed as a clear-text protocol.
+Client Support for FTP over TLSAs the FTP protocol was developed long before security through encryption became an important consideration, it was originally designed as a clear-text protocol.
 Both the command channel and the data channel were, and in many cases remain, unencrypted.
 Today, this is not desirable since the users' logins and passwords travel in the clear across the network, and could be readily detected by a malicious intruder.
 Conversely, a user would not easily be able to detect a spoofed server address because the server could not identify itself by certificate.

 To address these limitations, the FTP over TLS protocol was developed and became an Internet Standard described in RFC 4217.
 The FTP over TLS protocol uses TLS connection upgrade, where the client and server negotiate their features and capabilities before upgrading to an encrypted connection.